Sorry, this program is not available for local students.

 If you hold a different visa type, you may be eligible.
 Please contact us for more information.

-State-of-the-art statistical and operations research software used in the program will provide you with the hands-on experience required for a statistical analysis of data.
-You’ll be exposed to a wide variety of analytics tools including SQL, SAS Enterprise Guide, SAS Enterprise Miner, R, Python, Java, Julia, CPLEX, Gurobi and Arena.
+You’ll be exposed to a wide variety of analytics tools including R, SQL, SAS Enterprise Guide, SAS Enterprise Miner, Python, Java, Julia, CPLEX, Gurobi and Arena.

-The program includes a consulting component and/or minor thesis which will develop your consulting and research skills.
+The program includes an industry project component and/or minor thesis which will develop your consulting and research skills.

 Based on your previous studies you may be eligible for exemptions that may shorten your program duration to one year full-time.